Discovery of a Natural Wonder

 Written by Stalac-Tate

 In 1903, part of the farm had been turned into a limestone quarry.
 The operations were conducted by Brigham farm.
-University of Wisconsin and University of Chicago Geology students would visit the quarry to study fossils and geological cross-sections.
-In 1935, the Brigham Quarry hosted the 9th Annual Field Conference of Kansas Geological Society.
+University of Wisconsin and University of Chicago Geology students would visit the quarry to study fossils and geological cross-sections, not realizing the greater discovery was beneath them.
+In 1935, the Brigham Quarry hosted the 9th Annual Field Conference of the Kansas Geological Society.

 Lance Dodge, the well-driller, drilled 8 holes about 6 inches wide and 25 feet deep.
 During the drilling of the last three holes, he suspected there was perhaps a cavity underneath because the drill bit dropped 30 feet deeper than he had expected.
 However, there was no way to tell exactly why.
 Dodge put three wooden plugs into each of the three holes before placing eight cartridges filled with 1,600 pounds of blasting powder.
 It was 40% extra gelatin dynamite in those cartridges that would blast about 5,000 tons of rock into the air.